 Recruitment of Talented Organizers

 By recruiting a pool of talented emerging organizers, JOIN adds value to your organization’s next hire.
 Traditionally, JOIN has attracted smart young leaders who are hungry for justice, both recent college graduates and more experienced recruits, with a particular emphasis on people who are looking to stay in the organizing field in the long run.
-Over the past 3 years, the number of applicants and the quality of our applicant pool has increased dramatically.
-Last year, 120 applicants applied for one of 13 positions.
+Over the years, the number of applicants and the quality of our applicant pool has increased dramatically.
+Typically, around 120 applicants apply for one of 11 – 17 positions.
 An in-person, three day interview and matching weekend allowed us to thoroughly evaluate the 40 finalists from 22 states and 3 countries.

-In our next recruitment cycle, we expect to generate a pool of well over 120 applicants, whom we will selectively pre-screen before sending them into our matching process with our partner organizations.
+In each recruitment cycle, we selectively pre-screen applicants before sending them into our matching process with our partner organizations.
 Thus, by the time your organization interviews JOIN applicants, only the top candidates will have made it through a rigorous set of phone, in-person, and group interviews through JOIN.

 Training and Professional Development